Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 wait and an X11 windows will pop-up and display both the transaction message and the one time code

 ![garble result X11 ](./fig/EvaluationResultX11.png)

-We can check that it match both the inputed message  and the random one time code (securely embedded in the circuit) to be validated: 81 in this example.

 else: